 Is Etching Concrete Necessary?
-It is necessary to etch concrete floor before painting because it gets roughed up so when you apply epoxy, and after it has been dried and cured, it will not peel above the floor.
-There’s multiple ways to actually etch the concrete including sanding, using of acids such as muriatic acid which is widely used and the most common method used by homeowners.
+It is necessary to etch the concrete floor before painting because it gets roughed up so when you apply epoxy, and after it has been dried and cured, it will not peel above the floor.
+There are multiple ways to actually etch the concrete including sanding, using acids such as muriatic acid which is widely used and the most common method used by homeowners.

-If you are a DIY person and would love to etch your garage, patios or even driveways, a simple method to do this is by using acid.
+If you are a DIY person and would love to etch your garage, patios, or even driveways, a simple method to do this is by using acid.
 This is far the simplest and the most popular method.
-Other ways include sanding, which tend to be expensive and can be done by professionals.
+Other ways include sanding, which tends to be expensive and can be done by professionals.
 But nevertheless, the same thing will be achieved.

 Why is Etching Necessary?

-The main reason why it is recommended not to skip the etching process is for the sole purpose of achieving a long lasting paint on your floor.
-Etching not only creates a rough surface on the floor, but it also neutralizes the pH level of the surface.
+The main reason why it is recommended not to skip the etching process is for the sole purpose of achieving long-lasting paint on your floor.
+Etching not only creates a rough surface on the floor but also neutralizes the pH level of the surface.

-If you intent to coat a new concrete floor, then it is probably filled with laitance.
-This is due to the concrete being weak and has not yet achieved higher strength unlike older surface.
+If you are intending to coat a new concrete floor, then it is probably filled with laitance.
+This is due to the concrete being weak and has not yet achieved higher strength, unlike the older surfaces.
 In this case, etching is necessary because it will prevent disintegration and the disbandment of the coating being applied.

-And in order to spray the floor with muriatic acid, use just a regular plastic or just plastic nozzles and just use a RL flow master weed spray, just light insect weed sprayer and just muriatic acid.
-It typically, should take about a gallon of muriatic acid to do a two-car garage.
+And in order to spray the floor with muriatic acid, use just a regular plastic or just plastic nozzles and just use an RL flow master weed spray, just light insect weed sprayer, and just muriatic acid.
+It typically should take about a gallon of muriatic acid to do a two-car garage.

 Mix the muriatic acid and if the floor is really, really smooth, you can use it 100% not mixed with anything.
 If the floor is fairly rough a little bit, then the best ratio is 70% muriatic acid and 30% water.